Botthoughts/redislabs-docs/content/rs/installing-upgrading/supported-platforms.md

 If you must manually migrate a virtual machine to another host, please ensure that you follow the best practices for shard maintenance, and contact support if you have questions.

-## VMWare Limitations
+## VMware Limitations

-Please note that Redis Enterprise is not compatible with VMWare VMotion at this time.
-To use Redis Enterprise on VMWare, you must disable VMotion.
+Please note that Redis Enterprise is not compatible with VMware VMotion at this time.
+To use Redis Enterprise on VMware, you must disable VMotion.

-In addition, VMWare snapshotting is unsupported.
+In addition, VMware snapshotting is unsupported.
 Redis Enterprise cluster manages state dynamically.
 We don't support VMware snapshotting because a VM restored from a snapshot might not have the correct node and cluster state.